Foster a greyhound! We’d love to have you on the SA GREYS team.

 - We will occasionally authorize appointments at Twin Peaks Veterinary Center (West Side), Pantano Animal Clinic (Southeast Side), Broadway Animal Clinic (Central) and VSCOT (Specialists).

-- SA GREYS will provide to a monthly HeartGuard and Frontline for the foster dog.
-It is important to give the HeartGuard medication on the same date each month.
-Notify the foster coordinator well in advance if you need a HeartGuard or Frontline.
+- SA GREYS will provide monthly flea/tick and heartworm preventative for the foster dog.
+It is important to give the medication on the same date each month.
+Notify the foster coordinator well in advance if you need additional medication.